-When you learn a new accent, you learn new muscle habits: new ways of moving the tongue and jaw and lips, new ways of using the muscles in the throat.
-Of course, the habits of our first accent are very deeply rooted.
-It’s very important to understand: we can’t expect the new habits to become automatic instantly.
-Speaking with our first accent is so automatic that it feels as if we’re not doing anything at all.
-Naturally, we want the new accent to feel effortless as well—and it can.
-But we need to take a step back and give the new accent a chance to get established.
+When you learn a new accent, you learn new muscle habits: new ways of moving the tongue and jaw and lips, and even the muscles in the throat.
+But the new habits don’t become automatic right away.
+Speaking with our first accent is automatic.
+Naturally, we want the new accent to feel effortless—and it can.
+But we need to give the new accent a chance to get “rooted” in our muscle memory.

 I’m now doing online intensive workshops for small groups of native Japanese speakers.
 Information in Japanese is available at this link.
 Information in English continues below.